-4.10 Cooling Fans
+4.9 Cooling Fans

-Every 2-4 weeks carefully clean your hot end cooling fans by first unplugging the tool head from the extruder harness.
+Every 2-4 weeks carefully clean your hot end cooling fans by powering of the 3D printer and unplugging the tool head from the extruder harness.
 Gently blow any dust away with short bursts with a can of compressed air.